 Food writer M. F. K. Fisher said it best: “Wine and cheese are ageless companions.”
 You can taste-test this sentiment at the source in Southern Oregon.
 Cruise along the 35-mile Applegate Valley Wine Trail and you’ll find CrushPad Creamery at Wooldridge Creek winery in Grants Pass, which in 2015 became the state’s first joint creamery and winery.
-Here, co-owner and cheesemaker Kara Olmo focuses on cheeses to pair with their Applegate Valley wines, produced by her husband, winemaker Greg Paneitz.
-(They’ve also added housemade charcuterie to the mix, including pates, terrines, salami and duck prosciutto.
+Here co-owner and cheesemaker Kara Olmo focuses on small-batch cheeses to pair with the Applegate Valley wines, produced by her husband, winemaker Greg Paneitz.
+The couple also added house-made charcuterie to the mix, including pates, terrines, salami and duck prosciutto.

 Or schedule a getaway around one of the state’s popular cheese-focused celebrations.
-In October the Oregon Cheese Guild’s annual Wedge Festival, a farmers’ market-style event in Portland that brings together more than 75 local artisan producers of cheese as well as specialty foods, beer, wine and cider.
+In October the Oregon Cheese Guild’s annual Wedge Festival, a farmers market-style event in Portland, brings together more than 75 local artisan producers of cheese as well as specialty foods, beer, wine and cider.

-And in spring, take in the annual Oregon Cheese Festival, typically held in March at Rogue Creamery in Central Point, featuring cow, sheep and goat cheese from Oregon and U.S. creameries.
-The two-day gathering includes educational classes, tastings and a four-course “meet the cheesemakers and winemakers” dinner.
+And in spring, you can take in the annual Oregon Cheese Festival, held in March at Rogue Creamery in Central Point, featuring cow, sheep and goat cheese from Oregon and U.S. creameries.
+The two-day gathering includes educational classes, tastings and a six-course “meet the cheesemakers and winemakers” dinner.
 Culture magazine, one of the leading periodicals in the cheese industry, has named the Oregon Cheese Festival one of the Ten Best Cheese Festivals in the United States.